konchasu/RGB_hexagram_CRM/README.md

 Please see [Kondo (2025)](https://doi.org/10.2151/sola.2025-028) for details of the visualization and multivariate analysis method.

+This repository is released under the MIT License.
+If you use the RGB hexagram method in your presentations or publications, please cite [Kondo (2025)](https://doi.org/10.2151/sola.2025-028).

 ## Preparation
 The simulation results used in this repository are based on the “3.2 Real Atmospheric Case” tutorial provided in [the documentation of cloud-resolving model SCALE](https://scale.riken.jp/archives/scale_users_guide_En.v5.5.4.pdf).
 In this tutorial, simulation outputs corresponding to liquid water, graupel, ice, and temperature are used as the 3-components of RGB values. </br>